kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/93e3e62a-6fc7-4c0b-8f70-8d4416600ef4)

-Special feature from OpenRouter: Auto Router
+Special feature from OpenRouter: [Auto Router](https://openrouter.ai/openrouter/auto)

-As per their [documentation](https://openrouter.ai/openrouter/auto): Your prompt will be processed by a meta-model and routed to one of dozens of models, optimizing for the best possible output.
+Your prompt will be processed by a meta-model and routed to one of dozens of models, optimizing for the best possible output.
 The APIModel is `openrouter/auto`

 **isAutoPaste:** Setting this to `isAutoPaste: true` will paste the response from the LLM directly.
 Remove it if you don't need Auto Paste functionality.